 Safeguarding (Quality Payments)

-At least 80 per cent of registered pharmacy professionals working on 24th November must have achieved Level 2 safeguarding status for children and vulnerable adults in the last two years (i.e. between 25th November 2015 and 24th November 2017).
+At least 80 per cent of registered pharmacy professionals working on 29th June must have achieved Level 2 safeguarding status for children and vulnerable adults in the last two years.
 If fewer than five registered professionals are working on 24th November, they all need Level 2 status to achieve the 80 per cent benchmark.
 Make sure staff have completed training and assessment/reassessment between 30th June 2016 and 29th June 2018.

 Evidence required & claims process